cross-seed/cross-seed.org/docs/basics/options.md

 `cross-seed` will search the paths provided (separated by spaces).
-If you use [Injection](../tutorials/injection) `cross-seed` will use the specified linkType to create a link to the original file in the linkDir during data-based searches where it cannot find a associated torrent file.
+If you use [Injection](../tutorials/injection) `cross-seed` will use the specified linkType to create a link to the original file in the linkDirs.

 #### General Usage in v6